Welcome to Below the Line, the film industry podcast that looks at moviemaking from the crew’s perspective.

 What does it mean to “edit for emotion” in a show built around crime, identity, and betrayal?
 Eric Litman knows — and his work on Dope Thief proves it.

-🎧 Press play and go Below the Line with Eric Litman — and explore more at www.belowtheline.biz.
+🎧 Press play and go Below the Line on Dope Thief.
+For more, visit belowtheline.biz.

 Sunday Jun 08, 2025